 "Our Best.
 Nothing Less."

 The Broward County Board of County Commissioners has adopted the Sterling Management System as the official organizational improvement model for Broward County Government.
-“Our Best.
-Nothing Less.” is the message that conveys and reinforces Broward County government’s commitment to performance excellence.
-For more information on “Our Best.
+"Our Best.
+Nothing Less." is the message that conveys and reinforces Broward County Government’s commitment to performance excellence.
+For more information on "Our Best.
 Nothing Less.’’ and a variety of tools you can use in your own workplace, visit the BC-Net home page.
+See also Employee Recognition Programs.

 Outside employment is any compensated employment performed by a County employee aside from his or her employment with the County, including any part-time employment, self-employment, and/or consultant-related employment.
 A County employee may perform uncompensated employment, or may serve as an uncompensated officer, director, registered agent, or member of any for-profit or not-for-profit organization, provided the employee discloses, on an Outside Employment Request Form (Form 102-113,) their intent to do so to the employee’s immediate supervisor prior to such performance or service.